Weight loss and health benefits of a gastric balloon

 - Gastro-oesophageal reflux and indigestion have also been reported

-- Some patients feel they are unable to tolerate the balloon in the stomach which, with a standard balloon, would result in removal.
-The ReShape Duo balloon helps to reduce early removal through intolerance, as the dual balloons sit more steadily in the stomach, reducing nausea and associated side effects.
-After the first 3-5 days the discomfort should fade and the balloon will just provide a feeling of fullness
+- Some patients feel they are unable to tolerate the balloon in the stomach, which in some extreme cases, may result in removal.
+However, usually after the first 3-5 days the discomfort should fade and the balloon will just provide a feeling of fullness

 - There is a theoretical risk that the balloon could rupture and enter the bowel.
 If this occurred it would usually pass through the bowel and be expelled naturally but there is a risk, albeit extremely small, that the ruptured balloon could obstruct the bowel.
 The main reason that the balloon is removed after a maximum of 12 months (with Orbera 365) is to minimise the risk of the balloon leaking and causing problems

 Lopez-Nava G, Rubio MA et al. Bioenterics Intragastric Balloon (BIB).
 Single Ambulatory Centre Spanish Experience with 714 Consecutive Patients treated with One or Two Consecutive Balloons.